 With famed former students like Steve Goodman, Bonnie Koloc, and the Byrds’ Roger McGuinn, you know a visit to the Old Town School of Folk Music is going to be something special.
 Bring your own instrument or sing along during a free music jam at this legendary school and performance venue.
 Old Town School of Folk Music also offers classes and ticketed special events.
 4544 N. Lincoln Ave.

 The Japanese government built the Ho-o-den (Phoenix Temple) as its pavilion for the 1893 World’s Fair on the Wooded Island in Jackson Park in the Hyde Park neighborhood.
 While the pavilion is no longer there, you can still visit this important site where you’ll find SKYLANDING — Yoko Ono’s first permanent art installation in North America.
 Explore the haven of blossoming cherry trees in the spring and enjoy koi ponds, waterfalls, bridges, authentic Japanese horticulture with complete serenity.
 The garden, known both as Garden of the Phoenix and Osaka Garden, is a true hidden gem, and well worth a visit.
 S. Cornel Dr.

-Cool places nearby: The Museum of Science & Industry, Frederick C. Robie House, DuSable Museum of African American History, and University of Chicago campus, including the Oriental Institute and Smart Museum of Art.
+Cool places nearby: The Museum of Science & Industry, Frederick C. Robie House, DuSable Black History Museum and Education Center, and University of Chicago campus, including The Institute for the Study of Ancient Cultures and Smart Museum of Art.